 - Ensure all documents clearly identify your name, application ID Number, and degree applied for

 - Include your current CV and contact details of at least two professional referees if you have relevant work experience or your previous studies were completed more than 10 years ago

 - Provide an official certified English translation of any document that is not written in English.
 Please note that in addition to degree entry requirements, all applicants must also establish they meet the Graduate English Language requirements of the University of Melbourne

 Other important things to keep in mind:

-If you are eligible to apply for a Graduate Access place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents
+If you are eligible to apply for a Graduate Access Melbourne place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents

-- If you are studying outside The University of Melbourne in the current semester, you are required to provide an official record/transcript of your current degree results to date, either as an uploaded electronic file during your online application or via post
+- If you are studying outside the University of Melbourne in the current semester, you are required to provide an official record / transcript of your current degree results to date, either as an uploaded electronic file during your online application or via post

-- If you hold an Honours degree relevant to your Masters application that is not listed on your transcript, please provide a synopsis for review
+- If you hold an honours degree relevant to your masters application that is not listed on your transcript, please provide a synopsis for review

 - A current CV must be provided if your qualifications are more than 10 years old

 - You may also wish to submit a personal statement highlighting key aspects of their application and interest in the degree